thedmons/thedmons/README.md

 # Hi, I'm Thomas Edmons 👋

-I'm a Senior Product Manager with 7+ years building consumer products, platform infrastructure, and fintech solutions.
-My background in software engineering and UX design means I work directly in the details — from API contracts and system architecture to user flows and product metrics — not just above them.
-I created this portfolio to share how I think, how I work, and what I build.
+I'm a Senior Product Manager with 7+ years building platform infrastructure, fintech products, and e-commerce systems — with a background in data analysis and project management that means I was working in the details long before I had the title.

+At **Ally Financial**, I've led platform modernization across the digital product org — owning roadmaps for API integrations, a migration to React/Next.js, and a headless CMS adoption that modernized how millions of customers interact with financial products online.
+At **Lowe's**, I led the migration of 250+ e-commerce pages off a platform that had failed during Black Friday — rebuilding on a headless CMS and Google Cloud architecture that improved mobile performance, SEO, and conversion.

+I'm the team's translator — I turn complex technical and organizational challenges into clear product decisions and break down that work into language stakeholders can act on.
+I thrive tackling initiatives that are technically demanding, cross-functionally messy, and high-stakes enough that most PMs step back.
+That's where I do my best work — and where I help teams avoid the headaches that come from getting those tradeoffs wrong.

 ---

 ## 🧠 What I Do

-I partner with engineering and design to ship products that are technically sound and meaningfully useful.
-My edge is being comfortable on both sides of the whiteboard — I can write a PRD, review a pull request, sketch a wireframe, and define a data model in the same day.
+I partner with engineering and design to ship products that are technically sound and impactful to both internal and external customers.
+My edge is being comfortable on both sides of the whiteboard — I can write a PRD, review code, sketch a wireframe, and define a data model in the same day.

 **Where I've worked:**
-- 🛍️ **Consumer / B2C** — shipped features at scale to millions of users, with a strong focus on activation, retention, and engagement
-- 🏗️ **Platform / Infrastructure** — built developer-facing APIs, internal tooling, and systems that other teams depend on
+- 🏗️ **Platform / Infrastructure** — APIs, headless CMS migrations, cloud-native architecture, and systems that other teams depend on
-- 💳 **Fintech** — navigated regulatory constraints, fraud tradeoffs, and the nuance of building trust in financial products
+- 💳 **Fintech** — navigated regulatory constraints, technology modernization, and the nuance of building trust in financial products
+- 🛍️ **E-Commerce** — shipped features at scale with a focus on performance, SEO, and conversion

 ---